4dn-dcic/snovault/docs/source/storage_overview.rst

 Elasticsearch-Based Items
 -----------------
 As outlined above, usually the properties of items are stored using the RDBStorage.
-However, you can leverage the ``used_datastore`` parameter of the Item class to specify that the properties are stored in Elasticsearch instead.
+However, you can leverage the ``properties_datastore`` parameter of the AbstractCollection class to specify that the properties are stored in Elasticsearch instead.
 This technique is useful for items that have an alternative "source of truth" than Postgres, e.g. rows from an external spreadsheet.
 Features for these items are exactly the same as traditional items; they support everything from indexing to updating to calculated properties.
 However, the propsheets of the "write" Resource model will be empty, since the Item properties are stored directly in the Elasticsearch document.

-Setting ``Item.used_datastore = None`` is the **default** setup, which will cause properties to be stored in the PostgreSQL propsheets table.
-Setting ``Item.used_datastore = "elasticsearch"`` will cause properties to be stored in Elasticsearch.
+Setting ``properties_datastore = 'database'`` in the ``@collection`` decorator is the **default** setup, which will cause properties to be stored in the PostgreSQL propsheets table.
+Setting ``properties_datastore = "elasticsearch"`` will cause properties to be stored in Elasticsearch.

 For the most part, this is done by setting the ``datastore`` parameter when calling Connection methods through the item.
 However, there are a couple tricky things to keep in mind when developing this feature: